jayanth-kumar-morem/jayanth-kumar-morem.github.io/content/hero/index.md

 ---
-title: 'Hello World!
-My name is'
+title: "Greetings!
+I'm"
 name: 'Jayanth Kumar'
-subtitle: 'I love exploring new things!'
+subtitle: 'Passionate about crafting innovative solutions!'
-buttonText: 'Hire Me!'
+buttonText: "Let's Collaborate!"
 ---

-I'm a computer science pupil that specialize in constructing exquisite Artificial Intelligence models and Full-stack Real-time Web Apps.
+I'm an aspiring computer scientist with a passion for shaping cutting-edge solutions across Full Stack, DevOps, and AI domains.
+From building refined Artificial Intelligence models to developing immersive Full-stack Real-time Web Apps, I thrive on innovation.

-Currently I'm centered on constructing Realtime End-to-End Computer Vision Projects.
-You can look through all of my works at my [Github](https://github.com/jayanth-kumar-morem)!
+You can explore a showcase of my projects on [Github](https://github.com/jayanth-kumar-morem)!